BalanceBalls/nekot/README.md

     \```
 - `esc`: Exit insert mode for the prompt
     * When in 'Prompt editor' mode, pressing `esc` second time will close editor
+- `ctrl+a`: open file picker for attaching images.
+You can also attach images by typing: [img=/path/to/image]

 ## Chat Messages Pane